01-04-2013 Job Opportunity Ref. fd-det-del

 - In addition, the delegates contribute to other humanitarian objectives of the delegation to which they are posted, depending on needs and operational priorities in that specific context.

-- university degree relevant to the needs of those deprived of their liberty, such as penology, prison management, criminology, criminal law, psychology, sociology, economics, human and social sciences
+- University degree directly relevant to those deprived of their liberty, a distinct asset (ex.: penology, criminology, criminal and penal law, prison management)

-- strongly motivated to improve respect for the dignity of persons deprived of their liberty
+- Strongly motivated to improve conditions and respect for the dignity of persons deprived from their liberty

 What we offer